THIS ARTICLE MAY CONTAIN COMPENSATED LINKS. PLEASE READ DISCLAIMER FOR MORE INFO.

-My thoughts about what we can do to earn and online income are discussed in online job ideas.
-For now, I’m going to finish this post by listing our goals.
+I’m going to finish this post by listing our goals.

 Overall, we feel we need to make $3500 a month.
 Enough to keep our house going and live relatively well in many Asian countries with our children.
 We would like to do this by the end of next year.
 It seems like a good time as we have one full year after that before our oldest child should start school.
 We have a halfway goal – half of this amount in total, with each of us being responsible for half of that (so $875 each) per month by July next year.
 We also need a bit of money saved as well, to cover us in off months and in case our house becomes vacant or has a problem.
 Is this impossible?
 Who knows, but I’m going to do my best to find out 🙂

 So this is where we are today.
 I plan to use this blog to track my plans and progress in the hope that it can be a useful resource to others.
 I am not going to be able to devote as much attention as I like to this endeavor in the next few weeks while I finish off my teaching diploma, but I hope to devote most my spare time to it after this.